NordIAS fellow exchange programme

 Eligibility

 All fellows at all the eight institutes are welcome to apply for a visiting fellowship at one of the other institutes.
 To be eligible, you must have an active fellowship at the home institute at the time of the desired visit.
 Note!
-The Pufendorf IAS is n exception to this rule; we accept applications from members of the alumni network who: were members of a Pufendorf Theme in 2024-2025 and are employed at Lund University during the planned stay.
+The Pufendorf IAS is an exception to this rule; we accept applications from members of the alumni network who were members of a Pufendorf Theme in 2024-2025 and are employed at Lund University during the planned stay.

 It is also possible for 3–6 fellows (depending on the hosting institution) to form a group and apply for a group fellowship.
 Group members can come from the same or different NordIAS institutes.
 Some hosting institutes allow wider collaboration with local or national scholars who may be included as group members as well.
 Please see the list below for more information.